PeterWaher/IoTGateway/Runtime/Waher.Runtime.Collections.Test/Output/Performance.md

 features from the `LinkedList<T>` structure, with features of the `List<T>` structure.

 The `LinkedList<T>` structure generates nodes for each element, and arranges them in a linked list.
-It is very straight forward to add and remove elements.
+It is very straightforward to add and remove elements.
 But the structure requires a lot of  memory overhead, especially if storing small elements.
 It is also inefficient to process, as elements are not stored closely together, not allowing processor caches to be utilized efficiently.